Nikola Tesla has been our personal inspiration for as long as we can recall.

 The signs have been installed on both Nikola Tesla Boulevard and along the Queen Elizabeth Way (QEW).
 Exit #90 is now official Nikola Tesla Blvd.
 Ministry of Transportation have even installed 2 new signs recently to assist motorist adapt to the new name.

-2016 is “Tip of the Iceberg”.
-NTEC has additional initiatives for the future.
-Now that we have adequate funds for scholarship for the upcoming few years, NTEC will work on raising funds for item 6 below.
-For 2017 a student at McMaster University sill be awarded the 1st Nikola Tesla Scholarship in the amount of $10,000.00 payable in equal installments over the next 3 years.
+2016 was the “Tip of the Iceberg”.
+For 2017 a student at McMaster University will be awarded the 1st Nikola Tesla Scholarship in the amount of $10,000.00 payable in equal installments over the next 3 years.
 The scholarship will be awarded to a student who is studying in a field related to Nikola Tesla and his body of knowledge.

 NTEC is turning its attention to the next priorities: